-Looking into financial aid and scholarship options is another good thing to start sophomore year of high school too.
+Looking into financial aid and scholarship options is another good thing to start sophomore year of high school.
 Some scholarships require a certain GPA or test scores, so you can set specific goals for yourself in those areas, and others have application processes that you may want to investigate early.

 Test prep time

-It’s also time to start studying for the big standardized tests (SAT and ACT), if you’re planning on taking them.
+It’s also time to start studying for the big standardized tests (SAT or ACT) if you’re planning on taking them.
 And don’t count out the importance of the PSAT either.
 Ask your teachers about test prep resources and pick up a book or online program.
 Make test prep part of your homework routine—just an added bonus to your regular Thursday after-school life.
 This work will pay huge dividends.
 You can even apply to take tests early in order to get some practice.
 Colleges will look at your highest score, so you can take it a couple of times and see how you do.